Operation Intercept: Aftermath

 Operation Intercept was disapproved by the State Department and the Bureau of the Budget.
 Statistics on the volumes of cannabis seized were way below expectations and did not exceed the average volumes that had been seized before the operation.
 Much of US press publicized marijuana during the crisis.
 Other temporary illegal smuggling channels were activated during the operation, such as high-potent marijuana shipped from Vietnam and of hashish from Northern Africa.
 A marijuana shortage throughout the country led users to experiment with other drugs or to grow their own.

 G. Gordon Liddy would later state, "For diplomatic reasons the true purpose of the exercise was never revealed.
 Operation Intercept, with its massive economic and social disruption, could be sustained far longer by the United States than by Mexico.
 It was an exercise in international extortion, pure, simple, and effective, designed to bend Mexico to our will."
 When the operation was ceased, it was replaced by Operation Cooperation, a new anti-drug agreement aiming at designing a shared strategy in fighting drug trafficking.
 According to Kate Doyle, senior analyst of the National Security Archive, the operation was a success for Nixon on three levels: he gained law-and-order stamina, made Mexico bend to his demands, and started a war on drugs that would last for decades.

 On the national level, the anti-Mexican campaign had an impact on the stereotype of Mexicans conveyed in the press.
-Along the border, it revealed how deeply intertwined the Mexican and the Americans border communities were.
+Along the border, it revealed how deeply intertwined the Mexican and American border communities were.

 In early 1970, the Jefferson Airplane released a single, "Mexico."
 The song was not played on some radio stations at the time because the lyrics referred to Operation Intercept, but this song became a classic on many of the so-called underground radio stations.

-Operation Intercept is sometimes referred to in the issue of the Trump wall.
+Operation Intercept is sometimes referred to in the issue of the Mexico–United States border wall.